mgrubisic/ai_bootcamp_foundations/README.md

 **Do not request a GPU runtime.** The entire course runs on CPU.
-Free GPU quota is limited and shared, and spending it changes nothing except that it will not be there when we might actually need it for code execution.
+Free GPU quota is limited and shared, and spending it changes nothing except that it will not be there when we might need it for code execution.

 ### 2. Create a Gemini API key

 Needed on day 4, for the language model and agent sessions.
-Create it now so that any account problem surfaces while there is still time.
 Free, no payment method required.

 1. Open [aistudio.google.com/apikey](https://aistudio.google.com/apikey)
 2. Click **Create API key** and copy the result somewhere safe
-3. If a project picker appears, choose any project or create a new one — it does not matter which
+3. If a project picker appears, choose any project or create a new one

 **Everyone needs their own key.** We do not share one, because the daily and per-minute quotas are counted per account.